uniface/plugin-samples/README.md

 ## Dependencies

-Uses the Uniface meta dictionary (uniface\misc\umeta.xml in the Uniface installation), which is included in the versioned code.
+- Uses the Uniface meta dictionary (uniface\misc\umeta.xml in the Uniface installation), which is included in the versioned code.
+- The Uniface WASListener is required to import WorkArea export files into the repository database and subsequently synchronize them: https://github.com/uniface/WASListener

 ## Notes